Shyave/my-app/README.md

 I have implemented this app based on the following concepts:
 1. Data binding.
 2. Creating components & it's interactions between Parent component to Child component by using (@Input).
-I have done reverse by using (@Output).
+I have not done the  reverse by using (@Output).
 3. Routing.
 4. Child Routes.
 5. Data Get & Post by using Observables.